E.J. Lace

 I close my eyes and breathe.

-I wrap the towel around me and then bend over and swish my hair in another with a twist and loop.
+I wrap a towel around myself, then bend over to twist my hair up in another one.

 Back to the stall.